nicoleencore/dataanalytics/README.md

 However, regardless of year, there are differences among regions in terms of life expectancy/income (i.e., there is an association between region and life expectancy/income).
 Europe & Central Asia and America are the richest, have the least income disparity and highest life expectancy.
 Sub-Saharan Africa is the poorest and has the lowest life expectancy.
 Middle East & North Africa and East Asia & Pacific are the most inequal income-wise.
 The similarity between the region and income relationship and the region and life expectancy relationship supports a covariance between income and life expectancy, also supported by correlation matrix visualizations.

 The project is powerful as it used different methods of analysis and visualization techniques.
-Further research can be done on how life expectancy/income change year over year, specifically how the difference among regions change in terms of life expectancy/income.
+Further research can be done on how life expectancy/income change year over year, specifically how the difference among regions change over year in terms of life expectancy/income.

 ## Author
 Mengtian Guo - ANLY 506